satbird/satbird.github.io/index.md

 ---
-title: 'Striving for Simplicity in Off-Policy Deep Reinforcement Learning'
+title: 'An Optimistic Perspective on Offline Reinforcement Learning'
 layout: default
 ---